19th Century Pitcher Adjustment Means Five New InducteesJan 5, 2013 by Adam Darowski

 - Al Spalding: He’s right on the doorstep.

-- Monte Ward: I feel pretty bad about Ward and Spalding missing the cut, but they are easily worthy for other reasons (Spalding as an executive and Ward as a pioneer).
+- John Ward: I feel pretty bad about Ward and Spalding missing the cut, but they are easily worthy for other reasons (Spalding as an executive and Ward as a pioneer).

 - Bobby Mathews: He’s back to the borderline, which is where he has sat for a century.